 To say that I am a successful entrepreneur would be a disservice to both you, the reader, as well as my dream.
 While I am proud and grateful for my accomplishments thus far, as delivered famously by Al Pacino in Scent of a Woman, “I’m just getting warmed up.”

-I have produced and directed three feature films, with the latter securing an upcoming theatrical release in select cities across America and the world.
+I have produced and directed six feature films, with four securing theatrical releases in select cities across America and the world.
 I am currently in pre-production on an action film starring some of Hollywood’s biggest names which is also heading to theaters, and in development on two films to be shot immediately following that.
-And in its early stages, my production company, Mirror Images LTD., is planning the construction of the first major film studio in the Seattle area.
-Complete with a full back lot and working soundstages, this studio will be geared towards creating a new filmmaking Mecca in the Pacific Northwest.

 These accomplishments and plans are pieces to my ambitious dream, which like the universe we inhabit, is infinite and ever expanding.

 So how did I get here?
 What drove me?
 And why did I do it?
 Well, it all started with a little boy and a father who showed him the magic of movies.

 I was raised in Seattle with my sister Michelle, and two loving Hungarian parents, Ilona and Örs.
 From the time I could walk, my father was sitting me down and showing me movie after movie.
 Thus, the seeds were planted, and with my father at my side, I began to immerse myself into the world of motion pictures.

 Sadly, the father/son tradition ended far too soon, as my father died tragically in November of 1998.
 That remarkable and influential period of my life was over when I was just 12 years old.
 Looking back, it seems now like the blink of an eye.
 But a powerful blink it was.